Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportUiGuide.md

 <img src="../../images/tn-option-order-3.png" style="max-width:95%"><br/>

-For more info on TNs, please see [Advanced Ordering](../../numbers/guides/advancedOrdering.md)
+For more info on TNs, please see [our number ordering guide](../../numbers/guides/onDemandNumberSearchAndOrder.md)

 ## Bulk Assign a campaign to multiple TNs
 You should see **Numbers** in the navigation bar.